ExoSpaceLabs/CCSDSPack/README.md

 - 📦 Support for both **TM** and **TC** CCSDS packets using integrated PUS standards
 - ⚙️ Custom serialization with support for `std::vector`, `std::shared_ptr`, and user-defined types
 - 🔁 End-to-end encoding / decoding and validation
 - 🧪 Easy to test and integrate
 - 🛠️ Built-in extensibility with clear abstraction
 -  User-friendly installation and usage within your code.
+- Example Executables (encoder, decoder and validator) see [Executables](docs/EXECUTABLES.md)
 - Optimised for fast execution.
 ---
 ## Documentation